timescale/docs/promscale/send-data/remote-write.md

 ## General format for time-series data

-A time series must contain both labels and samples.
+A Prometheus time series must contain both labels and samples.

 Labels are a collection of label name/value pairs with unique label names.
 Every request must contain a label named `__name__` which cannot have an empty value.